jacklule/DataViz-Syllabus/Course Outline.md

 ### [Week 7.1 -- Mon., Oct.
 10](WeeklySchedule/week07-01.md)

+- Designing for Mobile
+- Data Viz for the Phone
 #### Data Visualization as Documentary
 - [The Fallen of World War II](http://www.fallen.io/ww2/)
 - MIT Interactive Documentary and Digital Journalism